Skip to navigation Skip to content

 • rental income details

-Note: evidence for employment income must show the gross rate, before taxation and any personal deductions including voluntarily salary sacrificed contributions to superannuation, to be accepted.
+Note: evidence for employment income must show the gross rate, before taxation and any personal deductions including voluntarily salary sacrificed contributions to superannuation.
+Income tax returns along with Profit and Loss Statements may be accepted for certain types of income.
+For example, when assessing sole trader income.

 Deemed income

-Although LIC is not subject to an assets test, the income test does apply with income derived from financial investments.
-The assessed income types are:
+Although LIC is not subject to an assets test, the income derived from financial investments will be included.
+For example:

 • deemed income from financial investments, such as bank accounts, managed investments and shares